NoLieNoSean/NoNotes/content/Notes/Intro to Category Theory.md

 > [!Info] Groupoids
 > A category in which every morphism is an isomorphism is called a **groupoid**.
 A category can be constructed form any set endowed with a reflexive and transitive relation (ensuring identities and composition respectively).
 If the relation also happens to be symmetric, the category constructed is a groupoid (every morphism now has an inverse).

+> [!Note]
+> The notion of a "bijective homomorphism" does NOT always correspond to what an isomorphism is in general categories.
+Consider $\textsf{Poset}$ as a counter example.

 > [!Proposition]
 > The inverse of an isomorphism is unique.
 >